taranarmo/matlab-ptv-docker/README.md

     product.Signal_Processing_Toolbox
     product.Statistics_and_Machine_Learning_Toolbox

+Build an image with

+    $ docker build -t matlab-ptv

+You might need superuser rights to run docker, also you can check rootless mode.
 To run MATLAB in Docker container with GUI you need to run it as follows (see [original answer](https://www.mathworks.com/matlabcentral/answers/332224-is-it-possible-to-install-matlab-in-a-docker-image)):

     $ xhost +